Welcome to the Town of the City of Dawson

-The gravel and rock was scooped up by one of the dredge’s 72 buckets and fed into a 15-metre long rotating drum or trommel screen.
-Water washed through the trommel screen, and the 1.9cm holes within it allowed the gold and smaller pieces of gravel and sand to fall through into a distributor box.
+The gravel and rock that lay ahead of the dredge was scooped up and fed into a 15-metre long rotating drum or trommel screen.
+Water washed through the trommel screen, and the graduated holes within it – holes that varied in size from half-an-inch at the end closest to the scoops all the way to one-and-a-half-inches in diameter near the exit – allowed the gold and smaller pieces of gravel and sand to fall through into a distributor box.

-This material then flowed into sluice tables which were washed with a constant flow of water.
-About 75 percent of the gold – which is eighteen times heavier than water – was caught in a 1.2m section of coconut matting and steel riffles.
-A further 20 percent was caught in a smaller distributor and everything else was thrown out of the back of the dredge, along with any gold nuggets that were too big to pass through the trommel screen’s mesh.
+This material then flowed into sluice tables which were washed with a constant stream of water.
+About 75 per cent of the gold – which is eighteen times heavier than water – was caught in the first 1.2m section of coconut matting and steel riffles.
+A further 20 per cent was caught in a smaller distributor and everything else was thrown out of the back of the dredge, along with any gold nuggets that were too big to pass through the trommel screen’s mesh.

 Despite the inevitable loss of those gold nuggets, it is estimated that it recovered more than nine tons of gold worth more than $8.6m in its 46-year working life – and this at a time when the price of gold was regulated to only $35 an ounce, well below the true market price.
 (It’s currently trading at $1,300 an ounce, a price that has made previously unfeasible creeks and areas viable once more.)

-Abandoned in 1959, Parks Canada started work to free and restore Dredge #4 in 1991.
-Now designated a National Historic Site, it couldn’t economically recover tiny particles of gold, either.
-This gold dust passed through the dredge, being expelled in the tailing piles of waste gravel.
+Abandoned in 1959, Parks Canada started work to free and restore Dredge #4 in 1990/91 with the help of the Canadian Army.
+Now designated a National Historic Site, it couldn’t economically recover the very smallest particles of gold, either.
+These particles, effectively dust, passed through the dredge, being expelled in the tailing piles of waste gravel.
 This gravel is now used to mend the roads in Dawson, none of which are tarmacked or otherwise paved.

 Which means that the streets of Dawson are truly paved with gold.